If you’re not sure about the best file format to use when extracting your iPhone backup data, you’ve come to the right place.

 The purpose of this article is to explain what each file format is about.
 We've written this with the main goal of helping our iPhone Backup Extractor users in choosing between different file formats.
 However, you will still find this article useful to understand better the most popular file extensions.

 Depending on the data you wish to extract from a backup, there are several options to choose from:

-- for messaging apps (SMS, Notes, WhatsApp, Snapchat, Viber, Kik, WeChat, Line and Hike): HTML or CSV
+- for messaging apps (SMS, Notes, WhatsApp, Snapchat, Viber, Kik, WeChat, Line and Hike): PDF, HTML or CSV

 - for Contacts: VCard or CSV

 - for Calendar data: ICAL or CSV

 The CSV (or comma-separated values) file stores tabular data in plain text.
 The tabular data can be text or numbers.
 The data is stored on lines, where each line is a data record.
 The fields on every row are separated by commas.

 Remember that the data extracted into a CSV file is limited to text and numbers.
 If you need to extract additional data from your backup (like the image or video attachments, for example) you should choose HTML instead of CSV.

 PDF is a standard format for presenting documents.
 PDF files look the same on every computer they're used (PDF stands for "portable document format"), and they're self-contained: it's a single file with any pictures or media included into it.